* Headword

 cobrar or

-cobro focuses on the payment collection" and three more examples "
+cobro focuses on the payment collection" and a few examples "

 cobrar una pensión (“to collect / receive pension”);